Foster stewardship

 Measurement of funds spent on transportation costs, excluding support services.
 As a state agency, TxDOT must be a good steward of its resources and promote fiscal responsibility by maximizing funding of highway infrastructure.

-The percentage of expenditures going directly to transportation remained consistent and continues to remain very high in 2023.
+The percentage of expenditures going directly to transportation increased in fiscal year 2024.

 Direct transportation expenditures are the ratio of funds spent toward direct strategies to total funds spent, or direct plus indirect strategies.